The application cycle is now open.

-The total amount of the award is $42,000.
-The award is comprised of $28,000 to support the trainee, a $5,500 research allowance for supplies, $5,500 for insurance and educational expenses (including one course), and $3,000 for meeting attendance (including the ASH annual meeting).
+The award provides recipients with $42,000 of funding for a one-year period.
+This includes $32,000 to support the trainee, $4,000 for research supplies, $4,000 for insurance and educational expenses (including one course), and $2,000 for meeting attendance (including the ASH annual meeting).

 back to top